sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

     docker build --rm .

 The above builds the Docker image, removing intermediate containers after a successful build.
 It may take a moment while Docker *pulls* dependent layers.
-Once completed once, however, dependent layers will be cached during subsequent builds.
+Once completed, however, dependent layers will be cached during subsequent builds.

 Once built, get a listing of images: